mbosecke/ark/README.md

 Building Ark
 ----------------------------
+Requires git and Node.js (instructions vary depending on OS).

 First, clone a copy of the main ark git repo by running:

 ```bash
 git clone git://github.com/mbosecke/ark.git
 ```

-Install git and Node.js (instructions vary depending on OS).

 Install the grunt-cli package so that you will have the correct version of grunt available from any project that needs it.
 This should be done as a global install: